About This SiteMore about www.roverp5.com...

 Classic Rover P5 (3 Litre) and P5B (3.5 Litre) About This Site.
 Designed and run by a Rover P5 and P5B enthusiast and owner, this site combines several of my interests.
 Obviously the cars themselves, but also the 1950’s and 1960’s generally, modern British history including the history of our manufacturing and car industry in particular, photography, design and technology.
 This is an enthusiasts site.
 The use of the Rover name and logo are used under fair use, with no implied connection with Rover, British Leyland (that would be tricky given the companies no longer exist) or any other company mentioned.

-I also collect period brochures, magazines, books and accessories, and enjoy researching and writing about the cars and the period they were designed and made is another interest of mine, including their wider place in the car industry and British society.
+I also collect period brochures, magazines, books and accessories.
+Researching and writing about the cars and the period they were designed and made is another interest of mine, including their wider place in the car industry and British society.
 Over time the site will become a bit more than a classic car site.

 www.roverp5.com is effectively an update of an earlier site (www.roverp5bcoupe.com), published by me to blog about my 1968 Rover P5B Coupe.
 Over time my interest in the cars has expanded, as well as the period they were designed and manufactured and the wider British car industry.
 All of this started to make that site feel too restrictive – this site will allow more content to be shared about the Rover P5 and P5B, and where they fit in the history of Britain and it’s car industry.

 Please Subscribe via Email to be notified of updates and news.
 Also its a great help if you share the site or particular articles with others.

 I love to hear from you, so please contact me or feel free to comment on this site.